naitik-2006/ml4sc/README.md

 However, this approach failed significantly.
 I suspect that my understanding of the physics was not entirely correct, and I am open to feedback on where my assumptions may be mistaken.

 #### b.
 Physics-Informed Features Approach
-Inspired by a previous GSOC contributor (SVJLucas), I adopted an approach using a class called `PhysicsInformedFeature` ([link to GitHub repository](https://github.com/ML4SCI/DeepLense/blob/main/Physics_Informed_Transformers_For_Dark-Matter_Morphology_Lucas_Jose/Physics%20Informed%20Features%20For%20Dark%20Matter%20Morphology/examples/example.ipynb)).
+Inspired by a previous contributor (SVJLucas), I adopted an approach using a class called `PhysicsInformedFeature` ([link to GitHub repository](https://github.com/ML4SCI/DeepLense/blob/main/Physics_Informed_Transformers_For_Dark-Matter_Morphology_Lucas_Jose/Physics%20Informed%20Features%20For%20Dark%20Matter%20Morphology/examples/example.ipynb)).

 This approach involves:
 - Extracting the source image and the gravitational distortion map from the observed image.